SYP 9 Yoga Poses For Beginners and Their Benefits 9 Yoga Poses For Beginners and Their Benefits Yoga is a practice…

 The word ‘Vairagya’ is used quite many times in yoga scriptures.
 Among the spiritual practitioners also this is a topic of debate.
-Many yoga practitioners are talking about detachment and most of the times they misinterpret the detachment to be something very pessimistic.
-Detachment doesn’t mean to leave your family, children, job or society and start living in the forest.
+Many yoga practitioners are talking about detachment and most of the time they misinterpret the detachment to be something very pessimistic.
+Detachment doesn’t mean leaving your family, children, job, or society and starting to live in the forest.
 But this is what most people understand it to be.
 Here I will try to explain the meaning of ‘Vairagya’ from the yogic point of view.
 The word ‘Vairagya’ is mentioned by Patanjali in the Yoga Sutra in chapter one.
 There he says:

 ‘Drishti-Anushravik-Vishay-Vitrashnasya Vashikaar-Sangyaa Vairagyam.’
 1.15

 ‘When the objects were seen or listened about don’t create any craving, it is called Vairagya.’